wincaton/week6labs/06_Instructor_Lab.md

 ### Randomness in Programming

 For this assignment, you will need to use a random number generator.
 Specifically, you will need to generate a random number within the range of your list's elements.
 A range is used in order to constrain the generated number to fit within the bounds of the number of elements within your list.
-To do so, you will rely on the library `random`.
+To do so, you can rely on the library `random`.
 Here is an example with a list containing cities in Montana.

 ```Python
 import random as rand